 - Structure sentences and paragraphs to enhance readability

 We customize all of our workshops using your team’s or organization’s writing examples.
 Our proven process will ensure that your team has the strategies to write effective documents.

 Hurley Write ...

-Instructors are experts—they have extensive backgrounds in professional writing and teaching
+Instructors are experts—they have extensive backgrounds in the science of giving effective presentations

 Provides a team experience to ensure ongoing collaboration and learning

 Provides ongoing support after the workshop to ensure concepts are applied in meaningful ways

 Use “talking heads” as instructors who lack knowledge about presentations